iptch/2024-fall-architectural-katas/ADR/ADR-002-architecture-style.md

 - Service-Based Architecture is comparatively cheaper and faster to build and easier to maintain
 - Event streaming adds complexity, but enables additional decoupling of capabilities

+### Strengthened characteristics:
+- Testability (independent services with clear interfaces)
+- Cost (relatively straight forward to implement)
+- Agility (easy to add new services with new functionality)

+### Weakened characteristics
+- Elasticity (due to shared databases between servuces)